Government provides €75m in funding for ‘disruptive’ projects

 Amryt said it would use the funding to develop its AP103 gene therapy platform from pre-clinical testing to proof of concept in humans.
 The project could provide new treatments for diseases with a “significant unmet medical need”.

-The funding will be matched by the consortium partners at various funding levels over the three year term of the project.
-The consortium is comprised of Amryt, University College Dublin, Curran Scientific, and DEBRA Ireland.
+The funding will be matched by the consortium partners at various funding levels over the three-year term of the project.
+The consortium comprises Amryt, University College Dublin, Curran Scientific, and DEBRA Ireland.

 Elsewhere, genetics company IdentiGEN, which provides DNA traceability for the meat and seafood sectors, received €1.8 million which it said it will use to “advance food quality and integrity”.